Delta-Compute/infinitevibe/README.md

 InfiniteVibe implements a decentralized content creation and validation pipeline:
 - **Miners** submit video content to the SN and post the content on social media, and eventually the TensorFlix website
 - **Validator**  score submissions by their engagement on the video traffic.
-Validators also: verify content is 100% AI generated, zero illicit content, traffic is real/not bots.
+Validators also: verify content is 100% AI generated, zero illicit or hate speech, traffic is from real humans and not bots.
 - **Coordination** happens through Bittensor blockchain and GitHub gists

 ## Quick Start